Eagle Spirit Animal

 “The gods created man, and he lived happily until the time when the evil spirits spread sickness and death over the earth.
 The gods decided to give mankind a shaman to combat disease and death, and they sent the eagle.
 But men did not understand its language… The eagle returned to the gods and asked them to give him the gift of speech, or else to send a Buryat shaman to men.
 The gods sent him back with an order to grant the gift of shamanizing to the first person he should meet on earth.
 Returned to earth, the eagle saw a woman asleep under a tree, and had intercourse with her.
 Some time later the woman gave birth to a son, who became the ‘first shaman.’
 According to another variant, the woman, after her connection with the eagle, saw spirits and herself became a shamaness.”

-The message that eagle spirit animal brings is more than a mere edict stated in a sentence.
+The message that eagle spirit animal brings is more than a mere edict stated in words.
 It should mean something to us that eagle doesn’t have a complex vocal language.
 The “message” eagle brings is more akin to what the story of the first shaman indicates.
 The eagle bestows spiritual gifts that allow us to come into service of others, the heavens, and the world.
 Eagle, like Garuda, helps us dispel evil first within ourselves and then in the world.

-“The reality is that, by its very nature, existence cannot have any boundary, because what will be beyond the boundary? – Again another sky… Skies upon skies are available for your flight.” – Osho in Osho Zen Tarot
+“The reality is that, by its very nature, existence cannot have any boundary, because what will be beyond the boundary? – Again another sky… Skies upon skies are available for your flight.” – Osho Zen Tarot

 Astronomers know this truth.
 As we develop stronger and stronger telescopes we continue to see that beyond each universe is another.
 Now is the time to take flight and break free from the imaginary boundaries that hold you back.
 There is nothing on Earth that eagle cannot soar above.
 Join him and know the same is true for you.